๐Ÿ“ŠAP Statistics

 Why This Matters

-Here's what you're really being tested on: Can you interpret what rr means in context?
+What you're really being tested on: Can you interpret what rr means in context?
 Can you recognize when correlation is misleading (outliers, nonlinear patterns, lurking variables)?
-Can you connect rr to the regression slope formula b=rsysxb = r \cdot \frac{s_y}{s_x}?
-Don't just memorize that rr ranges from -1 to 1—know why certain values matter, what affects them, and what correlation can and cannot tell you about causation.
+Can you connect rr to the regression slope formula b=rโ‹…sysxb = r \cdot \frac{s_y}{s_x}?
+Don't just memorize that rr ranges from -1 to 1.
+Know why certain values matter, what affects them, and what correlation can and cannot tell you about causation.

 The Pearson Correlation Coefficient: Your Primary Tool

 The Pearson correlation coefficient rr is the standard measure of linear association on the AP exam.
-It quantifies how closely data points cluster around a straight line by comparing standardized values (z-scores) of both variables.
+It quantifies how closely data points cluster around a straight line by comparing the standardized values (z-scores) of both variables.

 Pearson Correlation Coefficient (rr)

-• Formula uses z-scores: r=1n1(xixˉsx)(yiyˉsy)r = \frac{1}{n-1} \sum \left(\frac{x_i - \bar{x}}{s_x}\right)\left(\frac{y_i - \bar{y}}{s_y}\right), though you'll typically use technology to compute it
+• Formula uses z-scores: r=1nโˆ’1โˆ‘(xiโˆ’xห‰sx)(yiโˆ’yห‰sy)r = \frac{1}{n-1} \sum \left(\frac{x_i - \bar{x}}{s_x}\right)\left(\frac{y_i - \bar{y}}{s_y}\right), though you'll typically use technology to compute it

-• Unit-free and bounded: ranges from 1-1 to 11, making it comparable across different contexts regardless of the original units
+• Unit-free and bounded: ranges from โˆ’1-1 to 11, making it comparable across different contexts regardless of the original units

 Coefficient of Determination (r2r^2)

-• Represents the proportion of variation explained—if r=0.8r = 0.8, then r2=0.64r^2 = 0.64, meaning 64% of the variation in yy is explained by the linear relationship with xx
+• Represents the proportion of variation explained.
+If r=0.8r = 0.8, then r2=0.64r^2 = 0.64, meaning 64% of the variation in yy is explained by the linear relationship with xx.

-• Key for FRQs: when asked to interpret a regression, stating that "r2r^2 percent of the variability in [response] is explained by [explanatory]" is a standard response
+• Key for FRQs: when asked to interpret a regression, a standard response is "r2r^2 percent of the variability in [response variable] is explained by the linear relationship with [explanatory variable]."

-Compare: rr vs. r2r^2—both describe linear relationships, but rr gives direction and strength while r2r^2 gives the proportion of variation explained.
+Compare: rr vs. r2r^2โ€”both describe linear relationships, but rr gives direction and strength while r2r^2 gives the proportion of variation explained.
 On FRQs, you'll often need to interpret both: use rr for "strong positive/negative" language and r2r^2 for "percent of variability explained."

 Interpreting Strength and Direction